williamclot/character_creator/UPDATES.md

 - Updated and corrected some meshes: the arms all have a default rotation of {0;0;0} so that the pose implementation will work without a inverse rotation of certain body parts.
 - Added a couple poses in the library (Need to add new legs and torso to really check what i'm doing)
 - Worked on the base (Just the beggining lots of work still to do, working on bounding boxes of the two foots, one needs to be on the floor or translated)

+**08/08/18**:

+- Worked again on the stand implementation.
+- It's more difficult than planned, the bounding box stays where the mesh was loaded but not were the mesh has been mooved with the bones...
+Same problem as the STL export function.
+- Two possibilities, either I add bones to find the place in space where the foot ends or I remodify a core threejs file and see how it goes.
+Will look at this tomorrow.